monarch-initiative/omim/README.md

 `morbidmap.txt` mapping keys and [their definitions](https://omim.org/help/faq#1_6), alongside the RO predicates we've chosen to represent them.

-Note that the directionality of these associations / predicates is in the Disease->Gene direction:
+Note that the directionality of these associations / predicates is in the Gene->Disease direction:
-(Disease MIM) --(Mapping key / RO predicate)--> (Gene MIM)
+(Gene MIM) --(Mapping key / RO predicate)--> (Disease MIM)

 1: The disorder is placed on the map based on its association with a gene, but the underlying defect is not known.
 Not ontologized.
 These types are ignored due to the uncertainty of the nature of the association.